 Around the time of Halloween, Valentine’s Day, or any event highlighted by the consumption of sugary treats, the question always arises: “Is sugar bad for my skin?”
 While the food industry might attempt to muddy the waters with inconclusive evidence, an honest review of the science points to a sobering conclusion that will make you think twice before popping those candy corns.

 Is Sugar Bad for My Skin?

 Why Sugar Is Bad For Your Skin: A Deeper Dive Let’s start with the basics.
-When you ingest sugar or high-glycemic foods that rapidly convert to sugar — whether it’s in the form of an apple or a piece of cake — your body breaks down these carbohydrates into glucose, which raises your insulin levels.
-Simple carbohydrates, like refined sugar, white bread and soda, cause your insulin levels to spike triggering inflammation throughout the body.
+When you ingest sugar or high-glycemic foods that rapidly convert to sugar — whether it’s in the form of an apple or a piece of cake — your body breaks down these carbohydrates into glucose.
+This action raises your insulin levels.
+Simple carbohydrates, like refined sugar, white bread, and soda, cause your insulin levels to spike, leading to inflammation throughout the body.

 Inflammation, in turn, produces enzymes that break down collagen and elastin, which are vital proteins that keep the skin firm and elastic.
 The result?
 Sagging skin and wrinkles.
 Moreover, digested sugar permanently binds to the collagen in your skin through a process known as glycation.
 This not only accelerates the aging process but can also worsen skin conditions like acne and rosacea.

 OMEGA SCULPTING CREAM: Ultra hydrating, firming and plumping face and neck cream with peptides and Hyaluronic acid.
 Rich in nourishing Omega 3.

 OMEGA OVERNIGHT SCULPTING MASK: Advanced overnight treatment and repair mask.